ic3-software/ic3-demo-plugin-js/README.md

 A working example of an icCube Dashboards plugin creating new widgets using plain Javascript/Typescript code (i.e., no dependency on React).

+Note that this plugin is demonstrating how to **filter the list of available widgets**.
+Check the `acceptWidget` method in the `PluginDefinition.ts` file.
+This method is keeping both the icCube filters and the widgets defined in this plugin.

 This plugin is creating the following widgets:

 **Simple Dropdown**